nllz/IRTF-HRPC/draft-political.md

 # Layers of politics
 There is a competition between layers, and even contestation about what the borders of different layers are.
 This leads to competition between layers and different solutions for similar problems on different layers, which in its turn leads to further ossification, which leads to more contestation.

-# How volontary are open standards?
+# How voluntary are open standards?
 Coordinating transnational stakeholders in a process of negotiation and agreement through the development of common rules is a form of global governance {{Nadvi}}.
 Standards are among the mechanisms by which this governance is achieved.
 Conformance to certain standards is often a basic condition of participation in international trade and communication, so there are strong economic and political incentives to conform, even in the absence of legal requirements {{Russell}}. {{RogersEden}} argue:
     As unequal participants compete to define standards, technological compromises emerge, which add complexity to standards.
 For instance, when working group participants propose competing solutions, it may be easier for them to agree on a standard that combines all the proposals rather than choosing any single proposal.
 This shifts the responsibility for selecting a solution onto those who implement the standard, which can lead to complex implementations that may not be interoperable.
 On its face this appears to be a failure of the standardization process, but this outcome may benefit certain participants— for example, by allowing an implementer with large market share to establish a de facto standard within the scope of the documented standard.

 The need for a positioning